cultuurnet/stoplight-docs-authentication/docs/user-access-token.md

 > ##### SDK
 > If you want, you can use the [Single-Page Application (SPA) SDK Libraries](https://auth0.com/docs/libraries#spa) provided by Auth0 to implement this flow in frontend Javascript applications.
 Native applications can use the [Native and Mobile Application SDK Libraries](https://auth0.com/docs/libraries#native).

-## Client requirements
+## Client configuration

-Before you can use one of the Authorization Code flows above, your client needs the following configuration _on the authorization server_:
+Before you can use one of the Authorization Code flows above, your client needs the following configuration **on the authorization server**:

 - **Login URI**: The absolute URI of the page where your users will login.
 For example `https://example.com/login`.
 - **Callback URL(s)**: The absolute URL(s) of the page(s) where your users can be redirected back to after they log in.
 You can specify this callback URL whenever you redirect a user to the authorization server to log in, but it needs to be **whitelisted** first to prevent phishing attacks.
 For example `https://example.com/authorize`.